ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Intention-revealing names

 The TabBarController seems to be responsible for several things that are visually together but not logically.
-When I was searching for the place where SearchForm was added I looked in the SearchController and had to search for quite a while until I found it.
+For example, searching for the place where SearchForm was added (in the SearchController) turned out to be quite cumbersome.
 Maybe that could be grouped better?

 Sex.java is nice but leaves me thinking something else.
 Maybe Gender.java would be a better alternative.

 Do you really intend to use a form for UploadForm?
 Most likely it is just a functionality inside AdForm.java therefore it should probably not be a class.

-Why do you use a DefaultSearcher with an ISearcher (normaly you name the interface and the implementation of the interface differently: e.g. AdService.java and AdServiceImpl.java).
+Why do you use a DefaultSearcher with an ISearcher (normally you name the interface and the implementation of the interface differently: e.g. AdService.java and AdServiceImpl.java).
 DefaultSearcher implies there should be at least one other Searcher.

 ReviewService.java is most likely not a service as specified by the @Service annotation to be called when needed but rather test data for development only.
 It could be placed to src/test/java.